danielfennelly/udacity-multi-user-blog/README.md

 # udacity-multi-user-blog

-A bare bones multi-user blog created as an exercise in web development
+A bare bones multi-user blog created as an exercise in web development.